nomads-pipa/bot/readme.md

 - **Daily Astronomical Data Updates**: Fetches and sends sun/moon rising and seting times
 - **Daily Surfing Conditions**: Fetches and sends surfing conditions for Praia do Madeiro
 - **Daily Rain Forecast**: Fetches and sends alert for the day in case of rain forecast
+- **Natal/Pipa Ride Share**: Scans for Natal/Pipa transfer options by the members and organize it in a local agenda
 - **Throttling**: It throtlles messages in a timespam to prevent spammimg
 - **Automatic Reconnection**: If the bot disconnects, it attempts to reconnect automatically.